bazelbuild/bazel/docs/install.md

    If you don't have a completion folder, you can copy it wherever suits you and simply insert `source /path/to/bazel-complete.bash` in your `~/.bashrc` file (under OS X, put it in your `~/.bash_profile` file).

+### Getting zsh completion

+Bazel also comes with a zsh completion script.
+To install it:

+1. Add this script to a directory on your $fpath:

+    ```
+    fpath[1,0]=~/.zsh/completion/
+    mkdir -p ~/.zsh/completion/
+    cp scripts/zsh_completion/_bazel ~/.zsh/completion
+    ```

+2. Optionally, add the following to your .zshrc.

+    ```
+    # This way the completion script does not have to parse Bazel's options
+    # repeatedly.
+The directory in cache-path must be created manually.
+    zstyle ':completion:*' use-cache on
+    zstyle ':completion:*' cache-path ~/.zsh/cache
+    ```

 For more information, see [Getting started](getting-started.html).